Meeting the Industry Challenge for Fast Inference Hardware

 - The AI Coprocessor is a clean-sheet processor designed to deliver high performance and efficiency on deep-learning applications, freeing up the x86 cores for general-purpose computing.

-Centaur demonstrated its new technology in a reference system running at 2.5GHz.
-This system was used to submit official, audited (Preview) scores to MLPerf1 and showed that Centaur’s AI Coprocessor can classify an image in less than 330 microseconds while providing inference throughput equivalent to 23 high-end CPU cores from other x86 vendors2.
-Since Centaur’s technology is fully compatible with standard PCs and servers, the integrated AI Coprocessor can be augmented with off-chip GPUs or other AI accelerators for system-level scability.
+Centaur’s AI Coprocessor can classify an image in less than 330 microseconds while providing inference throughput equivalent to 23 high-end CPU cores from other x86 vendors.
+Since Centaur’s technology is fully compatible with standard PCs and servers, the integrated AI Coprocessor can be augmented with off-chip GPUs or other AI accelerators for system-level scalability.

 Attendees at the ISC East trade show in NYC saw Centaur’s new technology up close for the first time.
 The demo showcased video analytics using Centaur’s reference system with x86-based network-video-recording (NVR) software from Qvis Labs.
 In addition to conventional, real-time object detection/classification, Centaur was the only vendor at the show to highlight leading-edge applications such as semantic segmentation (pixel level image classification) and a new technique for human pose estimation (“stick figures”).